Bag and Possession Limits

 Selling of Wild Game

 Protected or regulated wild animals, live, dead, or the meat there from, cannot be sold, traded or bartered.
-(Exceptions: lawfully taken furbearers, squirrel tails, deer hides, antlers, hooves, and cured gamebird feathers may be sold).
+(Exceptions: lawfully taken furbearers, river otters, squirrel tails, deer hides, antlers, hooves, and cured gamebird feathers may be sold).

 DNR, Federal Property Rules